m-habib/Bank-Simulator/README.md

 **Description:**
   - Transaction:<br/>
-    The Bank offers a variety of transactions: Account opening, Cash withdrawal, Cash deposit, Balance inquiry, Transfer and turning an account into VIP.
+    The Bank offers a variety of transactions: Account opening, Cash withdrawal, Cash deposit, Balance inquiry, Transfer money between accounts, and turning an account into VIP.
     Each transaction takes a second, This means that two ATMs cannot access the same account at the same time.

   - Account:<br/>